Joel Chimelis: Later career

 In 1996, Chimelis started the season with the Guerreros de Oaxaca in the Mexican League.
 On July 26, 1996, he was signed by the Norfolk Tides, the Triple-A minor league club for the New York Mets, and spent the balance of the season there.
 In 1997, Chimelis played for the Brother Elephants of CPBL in Taiwan.
 In 1998, Chimelis played for the Hanwha Eagles in South Korea.

-Chimelis played in the Mexican League in 2000, for what the Tecolotes de los Dos Laredos (now the Tecolotes de Nuevo Laredo).
+Chimelis played in the Mexican League in 2000 for the Tecolotes de los Dos Laredo.
 In 2001, Chimelis played in the Mexican League and for the Quebec Capitales in the independent Northern League.
 He played a stint in Puerto Rico during the winter of 2002, then returned to the Tecolotes later that year, but retired in 2003.

 Coaching career

 In 2004 and 2005, Chimelis was the hitting coach for the Single-A Savannah Sand Gnats minor league team in the Washington Nationals organization.

 In January 2006, the Houston Astros announced that Chimelis would become the hitting coach for the Tri-City ValleyCats, who play a short season in the New York–Penn League.
 Chimelis continued in that role through the 2010 season.
 In 2011, Chimelis served as the hitting coach for the Astros' Class A Lexington Legends team.
-In 2012, Chimelis served as the hitting coach for the Astros' Class AA Corpus Christi Hooks team., and then served as the hitting coach for the Quad Cities River Bandits, the Astros' low-A affiliate in the Midwest League.
-Chimelis was the hitting coach for the Las Vegas 51s of the New York Mets organization for the 2018 season and continued his role with the Mets’ AAA team when it moved to Syracuse in 2019.
+In 2012, Chimelis served as the hitting coach for the Astros' Class AA Corpus Christi Hooks team, and then served as the hitting coach for the Quad Cities River Bandits, the Astros' low-A affiliate in the Midwest League.

+Chimelis was the hitting coach for the Las Vegas 51s of the New York Mets organization for the 2018 season and continued his role with the Mets’ Triple-A team when it moved to Syracuse in 2019.
+He joined the Los Angeles Angels organization in 2023, coaching for the Triple-A Salt Lake Bees for one season before moving to the Double-A Rocket City Trash Pandas.